 - Vendor SAS’s “Ability to Execute” is only 65 percent of the vendor Alteryx.

 - Conversely, vendor Alteryx’s “Completeness of Vision” is 85 percent of SAS.
-Yet, the result indicates that vendor SAS is a leader, but vendor Alteryx is a “Challenger.”
+The result indicates that vendor SAS is a leader, but vendor Alteryx is a “Challenger.”

-To explain this outcome, there has been an undeclared bias toward vendors who score higher in “Completeness of Vision” as opposed to “Ability to Execute,” or we all just experienced another Oscars La La Land moment.
+To explain this outcome, there has been an undeclared bias toward vendors who score higher in “Completeness of Vision” instead of “Ability to Execute,” or we all just experienced another Oscars La La Land moment.
 Let us examine further;

 Clustering Analysis of the 2019 Gartner Data Science Magic Quadrant